cap-js/docs/advanced/odata.md

 ## V2 Support

-While CAP defaults to OData V4, the latest protocol version, some projects need to fallback to OData V2, for example, to keep using existing V2-based UIs.
+OData V2 has been deprecated, it is not recommended to use a deprecated protocol and While CAP defaults to OData V4, the latest protocol version, older projects may need to fallback to OData V2, for example, to keep using existing V2-based UIs.

 ### Enabling OData V2 via CDS OData V2 Adapter in Node.js Apps { #odata-v2-adapter-node}